KimeiJane/Code-Challenge-0/README.md

 ## How it Works

 1. Prompts the user to enter the amount they want to send.
-2. Calculates the fee with the cap/min applied.
+2. Calculate the fee with the cap/min applied.
 3. Displays:
    - Amount to send
    - Transaction fee
    - Total amount to be debited

+Author-Kimei Jane